 Hands on Experience

-The Electrical Engineering (EE) program at UVM provides a significant amount of hands-on experience.
-The curriculum requires four semesters of laboratory experience in circuits and electronics.
+UVM’s ABET-accredited Electrical Engineering (EE) program provides a significant amount of hands-on experience.
+The curriculum requires three semesters of laboratory experience in circuits and electronics.
 In addition, you will take courses in microprocessor-based design, signal processing, communication systems, and energy systems that also have a significant laboratory experience.
-Finally, both in your first and last years you will be involved in a team-based, interdisciplinary design project.
-Through these experiences you will develop design skills that will be invaluable after graduation.
+In addition, the curriculum embeds design in each year culminating a team-based, interdisciplinary senior design project.
+Through these experiences you will develop the practical skills that will be invaluable after graduation.

-- Intelligent Systems and Autonomy: Leverage your studies in embedded systems, control systems, and signal processing to develop algorithms and technologies for intelligent and autonomous systems.
-Applications are aerial drones, satellites swarms, robotics, autonomous vehicles, the smart grid, and human-machine interactions.
+Autonomous Systems: Leverage your studies in embedded systems, control systems, and signal processing to develop algorithms and technologies for intelligent and autonomous systems.
+Applications include aerial drones, satellites swarms, robotics, and human-machine interactions.